Plastimytes/new-testing/README.md

 You can use thunder client or postman to test your API paths' connection to the database

-The server.js file is created separately and contains statements that show up in the terminal
+The server.js file is created separately and contains statements that show up in the terminal.
+Statements that show whether or not one is connected to the database

 All attributes in the database must coordinate with the controllers